NEW! Free Nurse Discovery Call for New PatientsBook now

 Insomnia is a sleep disorder characterised by an inability to fall asleep or stay asleep.
 Insomnia is by far the most common sleep disorder that medicinal cannabis is prescribed to treat in Australia4

 Medicinal cannabis has been found to be well tolerated and to improve insomnia symptoms and sleep quality in individuals with chronic insomnia symptoms9.
-Cannabis treatments for insomnia may also assist patients in discontinuing prescription medications indicated for sleep6.
+Medical cannabis treatments for insomnia may also assist patients in discontinuing prescription medications indicated for sleep6.
 This may appeal to patients experiencing strong or unwanted side effects – such as dizziness, prolonged drowsiness, headaches and more – from their conventional prescription sleeping pills.

 Medicinal cannabis and restless leg syndrome

-Restless legs syndrome (RLS) is a chronic disorder characterised by an urge to move the legs.
+Restless leg syndrome (RLS) is a chronic disorder characterised by an urge to move the legs.
 This urge is often accompanied by pain or other uncomfortable and unpleasant sensations.
 RLS may occur or worsen during rest, particularly at night, and temporarily improves with activity.
 RLS is considered both a sleep disorder and a movement disorder, because the symptoms are triggered by resting and attempting to sleep.

-Because RLS is caused by an excessive release of dopamine, cannabis may be an effective treatment thanks to its capacity to reduce dopamine synthesis in the body, helping to restore the activity in the basal ganglia to normal levels.
+Because RLS is caused by an excessive release of dopamine, medicinal cannabis may be an effective treatment thanks to its capacity to reduce dopamine synthesis in the body, helping to restore the activity in the basal ganglia to normal levels.
 The basal ganglia is a part of the brain that uses dopamine to help control muscle activity and movement.

 Medicinal cannabis and narcolepsy